MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/mac/mau-deadline.md

 |**Possible values**  |*various (see examples below)*|
 |**Comments** | There is no default value. <br/><br/> The date and time value should be specified in UTC format. |

-For example, if you want configure a specific date and time for a deadline for an Excel update, you can use the following:
+For example, if you want to configure a specific date and time for a deadline for an Excel update, you can use the following:

 ```
 <key>UpdateDeadline.ApplicationsForcedUpdateSchedule</key>